Letter before action: Costs, rules, and sending by email

 • Calculate interest and fees correctly

-The fee is recoverable from the debtor if you win, so it costs you effectively nothing.
-You get professional-quality debt recovery without the risk of getting the rules wrong.
+You get professional-quality debt recovery at very reasonable fees without the risk of getting the rules wrong.

 Was this article helpful?